Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 To better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the Attribute Editor.

 To enable the debugger the *Debug* checkbox must be marked.
-To select the specific feature you would like to visualize, choose it from the list provided in *Features*.
+To select the specific feature to visualize, choose it from the list provided in *Features*.

 ### Debug features

-The features that can be visualized with the debugger in the Skin deformer are:
+The features that can be visualized with the debugger in the AdnSimshape deformer are:

  - **Collision Constraints**: For each vertex, a line will be drawn from the mesh to the closest point of a collider.
     - The debug lines will only be displayed in case collisions are enabled and colliders have been set up.